What is industrial hemp?

 Industrial hemp farm with blue sky as a background

-Adequate sunlight is crucial, as hemp is a light-loving plant that requires full sun exposure for optimal growth.
-Additionally, while hemp is relatively drought-tolerant, consistent and sufficient rainfall is important during its early growth stages to ensure the development of a strong root system and healthy plants..
+Ample sunlight is also important, as hemp is a light-demanding plant that benefits from full sun exposure.
+While drought-tolerant, consistent rainfall during early growth supports strong root systems and healthy development.

 Sustainable farming techniques